paulbutuc/4-bit-adc-simulation/README.md

 Implement a 4-bit ADC using an analog circuit simulator
 ================================================================================
 Use the Java [Falstad Analog Circuit Simulator](https://www.falstad.com/circuit-java) for implementing a 4-bit Analog to Digital Converter.
+You can find the schematics and a thorough analysis of the real-world circuit [here](https://github.com/paulbutuc/4-bit-adc).

 The development of this project involves three main stages:
 1. setup a easy-to-run project using `ant` and a custom folder structure starting from the raw source code;